 - A patient wants to be transported to an urgent care facility instead of a hospital because their insurance will pay for everything there minus their small deductible.

 The medical-legal-ethical scenarios we used to give our students were simple and straightforward situations regarding refusal or negligence.
 The issues our current students will face are nothing like the relatively simple issues of old.

 Limmer Education provides high quality review and study material to students—and helps educators prepare these students with our Dynamic Learning Exercises available with the FREE Educator account at EMTreview.com.
 In addition to our full series of BLS exercises, we are launching our ALS series with our ALS Introduction to Healthcare exercise.
 In it we ask students to explore some of these patient care and system-wide issues they are likely to face on the street.
 This exercise has implications for the EMS system as well as clinical decision-making and can be used as early as the first day of class.
 Use them as individual exercises or as group activities—in or outside of class.

 We will continue to post our ALS Dynamic Learning Exercises throughout the academic year.
-You can find our first exercise here.
+Here is our first exercise, ALS Intro to Health Care: The EMS System and You.
 Please let us know how you use it in your classroom.